stacks-network/stacks-blockchain-docker/README.md

 ```

 ## docker-compose
+### Disable mocknet explorer
 - highlight how to disable the explorer if so desired
   - ideally, a command to remove it would be sweet

+### Starting Mocknet Services
 - how to run the compose file
+- how to restart individual services

+### Stopping Mocknet Services
-- how to stop the containers
+- how to stop the compose file
+- how  to stop services

+### Services in the mocknet
 - components of the compose file
   - miner
   - follower